igurin-invn/hapi2/README.md

 H2(16O)
 ```

-Now, for going further and getting the molecule for this isotopologue, we'll use the `molecule` relationship:
+Now, to go further and get the molecule for this isotopologue, we'll use the `molecule` relationship:

 ```python
 >>> trans.isotopologue.molecule
 Water
 ```

-HAPI2 also provides a shortcut for transitions, allowing to get the corresponding molecule right away:
+HAPI2 also provides a shortcut for transitions, allowing us to get the corresponding molecule right away:

 ```python
 >>> trans.molecule